NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/MauritanianProject/README.md

 1. Anatomical Atlas:
 2. 3D Model of Baby and Expectant Mother:
 3. Introduction of 3 Segmentation Methods:
-    4 .Arabization of 3D Slicer:
+4. Arabization of 3D Slicer:
-4. Segmentation of Medical Images from Mauritania:
+5. Segmentation of Medical Images from Mauritania:
-5. Other upcoming applications:
+6. Other upcoming applications:

 ## Progress and Next Steps